Geekey101/-X-Public/README.md

-# -x- Every thing is collected from public sources or some by mine.
+# -x- Everything is collected from public online sources or some by mine.
 I can not confirm its right and useful.All script-rules belong its authors'.
 Best Wish for you ervrything!